Learning to travel playfully for young people with autism

 A man teaches a child how to use a virtual reality headset.

-As an outpatient support worker at Kop-Zorg in Alkmaar, Dmitri Hazes knows better than anyone how important independence is for young people with autism.
-And public transport is precisely the barrier many of them experience.
-Fortunately, there's Virtual OV, a virtual learning platform that makes Dmitri's work much more enjoyable and effective.
+As an itinerant support worker at Kop-Zorg in Alkmaar, Dmitri Hazes knows better than anyone how important independence is for young people with autism.
+And public transport happens to be just such a barrier that many of them experience.
+Fortunately, there is Virtual OV, a virtual learning platform that makes Dmitri's work a lot more fun and more effective.

-Kop-Zorg, specifically the " Autstekend " program for young people up to 18 years old, offers a safe haven where young people with autism and/or ADHD can find personalized support.
+Kop-Zorg, and specifically the 'Autstekend' component for young people up to 18, offers a safe haven where young people with autism and/or AD(H)D can turn for tailored support.
 Dmitri currently supports 16 young people, each with their own questions and needs.
-From social skills training to managing schoolwork, Dmitri is ready to listen and offer practical tips.
+From social skills training to managing schoolwork, Dmitri is ready with a listening ear and practical tips.

 But what about public transport?
 "Many young people find it daunting to travel independently by train for the first time," says Dmitri.
 "There's a lot involved: buying tickets, checking in and out, finding the right platforms, and so on.
 Virtual public transport is a real solution in that case."